 Sao Paolo, Brazil: Reaching For The Moon

-This whole movie is wistful and emotional in way that makes it feel like a midcentury, Brazilian take on Out of Africa.
-We watched this movie on the way down to Belem last October and it made us so fall for Brazil that we kept devising how we might “miss” our plane back home and hitchhike down to Rio.
+This whole movie is wistful and emotional in a way that makes it feel like a midcentury, less problematic, and Brazilian take on Out of Africa.
+We watched this movie on the way down to Belem and it made us so fall for Brazil that we kept devising how we might “miss” our plane back home and hitchhike down to Rio.

 South America: Motorcycle Diaries

 If we had to pick a frontrunner of all the films on this list, it’d be this one.
 The ultimate adventure story of two friends searching for themselves as they travel South America, it’s sometimes easy to forget this is in fact a true story of the trip that made Che Guevara take up political life.

 Having lived in Europe ourselves, we can say this film is a spot-on summary of what it was like living as an ex-pat.
 It’s touch zany – like many French comedies are – but endearingly so and the Barcelona backdrop makes us want to see if they might need another roommate.